Shinexx/cloudsdale-android/README.markdown

 ## Commit policy

+Commit all you want.
+Generally I commit at the end of any coding session or when I finish something (e.g. a class or group of classes required to finish a feature)
-If you finish something or finish a session and your code compiles and DOESN'T ANR, push it.
-Else, simply commit it and push when one of the above is true.
+If you finish a feature, your code compiles and DOESN'T ANR, push it.

 ## On the matter of TODOs